Postgraduate Physician Assistant Program in Oncology

 Applicants are selected based on their academic achievement, interpersonal skills and an established interest in oncology.
 Candidates with foundational competencies in clinical research which may be obtained in undergraduate or PA school are preferred.
 Those with an interest in PA education and leadership are encouraged to apply.
 Top applicants are invited to Houston for a formal interview.

-April 1: Deadline for receipt by our office of completed applications and all supporting documents
+TBA: Deadline for receipt by our office of completed applications and all supporting documents

-June: Notification of acceptance
+TBA: Notification of acceptance

-Fall: Program commences.
+TBA: Program commences.
 An alternative start date may be arranged for candidates who will be graduating from a PA program after the fall start date.

 The following presentations provide additional information regarding our programs.